pkofod/QuantileRegressions.jl/README.md

 ![](./examples/qreg_example_plot.png)

 # History
-This package was originally created as a port of the reweighed least squares code from the python project [https://github.com/statsmodels/statsmodels](statsmodels) by Vincent Arel-Bundock.
-All contributions can be seen via the [https://github.com/pkofod/QuantileRegression.jl/graphs/contributors](contributors) page.
+This package was originally created as a port of the reweighed least squares code by Vincent Arel-Bundock from the python project [statsmodels](https://github.com/statsmodels/statsmodels).
+All contributions can be seen via the [contributors](https://github.com/pkofod/QuantileRegression.jl/graphs/contributors) page.